 Disabled people are already at a disadvantage when it comes to job hunting.
 Scope – a charity dedicated to supporting disabled jobseekers – notes that disabled people are almost twice as likely to be unemployed, and face a multitude of barriers at every stage of employment.
 As one of the first stages in the candidate journey, ensuring that websites are accessible is a vital contribution that employers can make to help level the playing field for disabled candidates.

 Surprisingly, websites are inherently accessible in their essence.
 It is the add-ons – additional features, graphics, functionality and technology – that cause accessibility issues.
-Accessibility and innovation can coexist harmoniously on websites by being smarter and more considerate of every user’s experience.
+Accessibility and innovation can coexist harmoniously on websites, we just need to be smarter and more considerate of every user’s experience.

-I interviewed Dan Leach, Development Manager, to grasp how employers can ensure a website accessible for all.
+I interviewed Dan Leach, a seasoned Development Manager, to understand how employers can ensure their websites are accessible for all.

 “Accessibility is the first thing we think about when we build a site.
-It is not an add on, or an afterthought, it is the foundation.’’
+It is not an add on, or an afterthought, it’s the foundation.’’

 Dan Leach

 Dan describes making websites accessible like a driving test – easy to pass, easier to fail.
-The expert advises starting with accessibility to seamlessly integrate it into every aspect of your site.
+He advises using accessibility as your starting point to make sure it’s seamlessly integrated into every aspect of your site.

 Dan believes that accessibility is for everyone.
 Accessible website features benefit everyone, not just those needing assistive technology, enhancing usability for the entire population.